 The very enthusiastic audience gets out of control and wouldn't sit down (this wasn't tolerated by the authorities at the time!) and some fans rush the stage, forcing the band to plea for calm on many occasions.
 The heavy policing resulted in officers taking the stage while the band were playing, prompting Jimi to sing "... scuse me while I kiss that policeman" during "Purple Haze".
 Top sound quality but unfortunately Jimi's vocals drop out on "Voodoo Child" when Jimi works in a reference to God during the closing lines (dropped out by Alan Dougles for some reason).
 After a drum solo it goes into "Sunshine Of Your Love" staying close to the Albert Hall version of a couple of months earlier, before rather awkwardly returning to "Voodoo Child".

 > The band played "Foxy Lady" that night but it was left off this release.
-It later appeared on the CD re-release of "The Jimi Hendrix Concerts".
+It had appeared on the CD re-release of "The Jimi Hendrix Concerts" in 1989.

-As I said before, the sleeve inaccurately shows Jimi the "Wild Man" back in 1967.
+As I said before, the sleeve inaccurately shows Jimi the "Wild Man" back in 1967 at the Panhandle, San Francisco.
 At the Forum 1969, Jimi looked very different to this, his hair cut much shorter and wearing a head band, not to mention his cooler demeanour.
 Nice individual cover though - 6/10

 BAND OF GYPSYS (Reissue with bonus tracks)